About Cheryl Merz & Enchanted Eye Studio

 Artist Statement: If I could sculpt and preserve water, I imagine the end result would be similar to what can be created with glass - fluidity, movement, depth, color, reflection, texture and mood all playing with the light and dark of our world.

 Art changes its face to match our perspective.
 And access to light influences the scope of what we see.
 The versatility and complexity of glass allow me to express the faces of my realities.

 Over the years, Cheryl has worked in a broad variety of media: watercolor, acrylics, clay, plaster, collage, fabric and paper, and now finds her creative home with glass.
 Growing up near Corning Glass Works in New York state probably has something to do with her long time fascination with the material.
 The kiln-formed art brings together Cheryl's creative experiences and she flourishes in the studio among the sparkling shards of glass.

-Cheryl has studied began in Reflective Arts Studio with Sarinda Jones and expanded with the influence of glass artists Michael Dupille, Jayne Persico, Kerry Transtrum, Sarinda Jones, Bob Leatherbarrow and Tony Glander.
-She has shown her work in the Patrick Moore Gallery, Red Butte Gardens, St George Art Museum, CONCEPT-Smart, Artful Living, Finch Lane Gallery, The Contemporary Art & Design Gallery, Salt Lake City Library and The Riverton Arts Museum, Springdale Gallery, and Shemer Art Center in Phoenix, AZ.
+Cheryl has studied began in Reflective Arts Studio with Sarinda Jones and expanded with the influence of glass artists Michael Dupille, Jayne Persico, Kerry Transtrum, Bob Leatherbarrow and Tony Glander.
+She has shown her work in the Patrick Moore Gallery, Red Butte Gardens, St George Art Museum, CONCEPT-Smart, Artful Living, Finch Lane Gallery, The Contemporary Art & Design Gallery, Salt Lake City Library, The Riverton Arts Museum, Springdale Gallery, and Shemer Art Center in Phoenix, AZ.

 Cheryl received the Best of Show award at Red Butte Gardens' Glass in the Garden exhibit for her Parallel Universe IV in 2013, an Award of Merit for her Helios II in the 2012 Red Butte Garden Show, an Award of Merit for her Black and Green Bracelet at the 2008 Salt Lake City Library show and the Award of Merit at the Gathering of Glass show at the Patrick Moore Gallery, all sponsored by the Glass Art Guild of Utah.